Pullback formulas for arithmetic cycles on orthogonal Shimura varieties

-\begin{theorem}[Hu] If $Z\subset X$ is an equidimensional analytic subset of codimension $d$, and $ g \in E_X^k(\log Z ) $ (for some choice of resolution of singularities) is locally integrable on $X$, then the current $[g]\in D^k_{X}$ of Remark \ref{rem:log currents} admits a logarithmic expansion along $X_0$.
-If $X$ is compact, there exists a logarithmic expansion with $G_i=0$ for $i\gg 0$. \end{theorem}
+in the subspace \eqref{logforms}, for some equidimensional analytic subset $Z\subset X$ of positive codimension, and some choice of resolution of singularities.
+If $g$ is locally integrable on $X$, then the associated current $[g]\in D^k_{X}$ admits a logarithmic expansion along $X_0$.
+Moreover, if $X$ is compact there exists a logarithmic expansion with $G_i=0$ for $i\gg 0$. \end{theorem}

 \begin{remark} Hu works on smooth quasi-projective complex varieties, but the same proof works for complex manifolds.
 The only difference is that in the quasi-projective case one can use the existence of smooth compactifications of $X$ and $\tilde{X}$ to prove the existence of finite (not just locally finite) logarithmic expansions.
 See Remark \ref{rem:strong hu} below. \end{remark}